evatate/RealVision/README.md

 ## Deployment

 RealVision is currently available on the App Store and pending approval on the Google Play Store.
-It currently requires a partiicpant ID provided by research staff.
+It currently requires a participant ID provided by research staff.

 ___